A Step-by-Step Guide to Filling Out the W-2 Form

 Field 3: Social Security Wages

-Only a portion of each employee’s total wages are subject to tax from the Social Security Administration.
-Above a certain threshold, $168,600 in 2024, this so-called payroll tax stops.
-Thus, no employee should have a wage larger than $168,600 entered in this field.
+Only a portion of each employee’s total wages is subject to tax from the Social Security Administration.
+Above a certain threshold— $168,600 in 2024—this so-called payroll tax stops.
+Therefore, no employee should have a wage larger than $168,600 entered in this field.
+Additionally, you don’t include employee tips in this field.
+For those, see Field 7.

 Field 4: Social Security Withheld